Maldives opposition calls for Indian intervention as president imposes emergency rule

-MALE/COLOMBO (Reuters) - An exiled former president of the Maldives urged India on Tuesday to send an envoy backed by military to release political detainees after the government of the Indian Ocean archipelago imposed a state of emergency and arrested two senior judges.
+MALE/COLOMBO (Reuters) - An exiled former president of the Maldives urged India on Tuesday to send an envoy backed by military to release political prisoners after the government of the Indian Ocean archipelago imposed a state of emergency and arrested two senior judges.

-Best known as an “A-list” holiday destination, the Maldives plunged into crisis last week after the Supreme Court delivered a shock ruling, quashing terrorism convictions against nine leading opposition figures including the country’s exiled, first democratically elected president, Mohamed Nasheed.
+Best known as an “A-list” holiday destination, the Maldives plunged into crisis last week after the Supreme Court quashed terrorism convictions against nine leading opposition figures including the country’s exiled, first democratically elected president, Mohamed Nasheed.

-Having defied the court ruling, President Abdulla Yameen ordered security forces to seize control of the court and arrest the chief justice and another judge.
+Having defied the court ruling to release the detainees, President Abdulla Yameen declared an emergency and ordered security forces to seize control of the court and arrest the chief justice and another judge.

-Nasheed, who was granted asylum by Britain after the government allowed him to leave jail for medical treatment abroad in 2016, sought Indian intervention to resolve the island’s most serious political crisis in years.
+Nasheed, who was granted asylum by Britain after the government allowed him to leave jail for medical treatment abroad in 2016, sought Indian intervention to resolve the island nation’s most serious political crisis in years.

 “On behalf of Maldivian people we humbly request: India to send envoy, backed by its military, to release judges & pol. detainees...
 We request a physical presence,” Nasheed, who is currently in Colombo, said in a Twitter post.